XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr/XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4)](https://github.com/XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/pulls)

 # Overview:

+> :warning: **Important**: Sleep settings have been improved.
+Please change them according to the new configuration.

 This repository was built to make a fully working OpenCore EFI for this laptop.
 It's based on my work and help from other people.
 ![HP EliteBook 840 G4](img/laptop.jpg)